-The RTX 2080 is definitely more expensive than its predecessor, but thankfully it is powerful enough to make the price bump less egregious.
-The new GPU is a significantly better performer than the GTX 1080 with remarkably higher benchmark scores that even beat the GTX 1080 Ti and Titan Xp.
+The Nvidia GeForce RTX 2080 is, without a doubt, more expensive than its predecessor.
+Luckily, it is powerful enough to make the price bump less egregious.
+The new GPU is a considerably better performer than the GTX 1080 with remarkably higher benchmark scores that even beat the GTX 1080 Ti and Titan Xp.

-In games you’ll see an even bigger jump in performance if you choose to pick up this new RTX graphics card.
+In games, you’ll witness an even bigger jump in performance if you choose to pick up this new RTX graphics card.
 1080p gaming results show a 20-40 fps jump in frame rates.
 Meanwhile, at 4K the Nvidia RTX 2080 is hitting as high as 60 fps, and that’s damn impressive.

-Outside of our benchmark tests, the RTX 2080 also managed to achieve 40 fps while playing Shadow of the Tomb Raider at 4K and the highest settings available.
-Destiny 2 delivered even better numbers with a frame rate hovering between 60-75 fps, once again at 4K and Ultra settings, plus HDR turned on.
+Outside of our benchmark tests, the Nvidia RTX 2080 also managed to achieve 40 fps while playing Shadow of the Tomb Raider at 4K and the highest settings available.
+Destiny 2 delivered even better numbers with a frame rate hovering between 60-75 fps, once again at 4K and Ultra settings, not to mention HDR turned on.

-If you’re prepared to hand over the kingly sum of $799 (£749, AU$1,199) that this graphics card demands, you won’t come away disappointed.
-Other than the Nvidia RTX 2080 Ti, there isn’t another graphics card faster than this, or one that could possibly deliver a 4K 60 fps gaming experience all on its own.
+If you’re prepared to hand over the kingly sum of $719 (about £570, AU$1030) that this graphics card demands, you won’t come away disappointed.
+Other than the Nvidia RTX 2080 Ti, there isn’t another graphics card faster than this currently, or one that could possibly deliver a 4K 60 fps gaming experience all on its own.

 But even then, the RTX 2080 is cutting it close to delivering that sacred, silky-smooth frame rate at Ultra-HD resolutions.
-If you don’t want to deal with compromises and toning down your settings, you’d be much better off going with the top-end Nvidia RTX 2080 Ti.
+If you don’t want to deal with compromises, toning down your settings and splurging even more, you’d be much better off going with the top-end Nvidia RTX 2080 Ti.

 We’d personally go for the Nvidia RTX 2080 as its still hitting that sweet spot of performance to price, even if you have to save up a little more or swallow an extra credit card payment to pay it off.